Pablo-Severino/Pablo-Severino/README.md

    👋 Olá, Meu nome é Pablo Severino Correa.
-- 🎉Eu tenho 16 anos.Estudo programação.
+- 🎉Eu tenho 16 anos.
+Estudo programação.
-- 📚 No momento eu estou estudando Python 3.
+- 📚 No momento eu estou aprendendo Python 3.

 <!---
 Pablo-Severino/Pablo-Severino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.